zowe/docs-site/docs/extend/extend-desktop/mvd-apptoappcommunication.md

 ## Recognizers

 Actions are meant to be invoked when certain conditions are met.
 For example, you do not need to open a messaging window if you have no one to message.
 Recognizers are objects within the application framework that use the context that the application plug-in provides to determine if there is a condition for which it makes sense to execute an Action.
-Each recognizer has statements about what condition to recognize, and upon that statement being met, which Action can be executed at that time.
+Each recognizer has statements about what condition to recognize, and when that statement is met, which Action can be executed at that time.
 The invocation of the Action is not handled by the Recognizer; it simply detects that an Action can be taken.

 ### Recognition clauses